simondilhas/practice_circle/practice/STANDING_0_INTRO.md

 Other practices (sitting meditation, breathwork, movement) are valuable but often allow subtle escape.
 Standing keeps you honest.

+## Relationship to Traditional Goals

+Union with either personalized god(s) or abstract concepts (Nirvana, Dao, Brahman, etc.) is the ultimate aim of these before mentioned spiritual traditions.
+Standing practice, breathwork, and meditation were developed as methods to approach or realize these transcendent states.

+In the Western scientific tradition, we have pushed the unknowable further and further away.
+What once was divine mystery became natural law; what once was the moment of creation is now located just a few moments after the Big Bang.
+But we should not forget that these are hypotheses — right until proven wrong.

+So ultimately, the spiritual traditions and modern physics agree on one thing:
+**We cannot fully know or understand what lies beyond with the means available in this world.**

+It boils down to belief.
+You can choose to believe in a transcendent reality — divine, energetic, or metaphysical — or you can choose not to.
+Both are valid positions, but neither can be verified through direct, repeatable observation.

+For this framework:
+**We focus on what is directly observable.**
+The body, the breath, the quality of attention, the patterns of tension and release — these can be studied, tested, and refined.
+We will see what we can discover through sustained practice and honest observation.

+This approach does not deny traditional goals.
+If your practice leads you toward experiences you interpret as spiritual, that is your path.
+But the method itself remains grounded in what can be felt, measured, and repeated — accessible to anyone, regardless of belief.

+> We honor the sources without requiring their metaphysics.

 ## How to Read the Stages

 The stages describe a clear progression of skill, not optional themes.